kgladstone/SportsAPI/README.md

 Future plans
 ----------
-Select a pitcher-hitter matchup and use probability to predict the outcome
+- Make more scrapers
+- Data analysis: Select a pitcher-hitter matchup and use probability to predict the outcome.
 Requires: Pitching stats, probability modelling functions